MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Multi-task Environment-aware Foundation Model (MUSE-FM)

 During the training process, the model with the smallest validation loss is saved for the testing phase.
 Similar to the training loss, the validation loss is the weighted sum of the losses of individual tasks, i.e.

 where $\beta_n$ and ${\rm loss}_{val,n}$ denote the weight and loss of the task $n$, respectively.
-For the validation loss, NMSE is utilized to evaluate the performance of channel estimation and MIMO detection; while the normalized average positioning error is chosen to provide intuitive evaluation for user localization.
+Specifically, NMSE is utilized to evaluate the performance of channel estimation and MIMO detection; while the normalized average positioning error is chosen to provide intuitive evaluation for user localization.
 For multi-user precoding, the loss function is the negative sum rate; for channel decoding, the loss function is the bit error ratio (BER).